(This is an excerpt from a podcast of ours)

 We are trying to control other people by not giving them the facts and the evidence, not allowing them the ability to make the decisions that they need to make for themselves.

 We need to allow people to stand up for themselves and get back to the idea of accountability.
-Without accountability, we can end up with a ‘blame and whinge’ culture – who needs that…!?
+Without accountability, we can end up with a ‘blame and whinge’ culture – and who needs that?

-ROI is critical.
+Return on Investment is critical.
 Knowing the ROI in your own job allows you to understand the impact you make.
-You can start this by listing all the things you use… all the tools, techniques and processes that drive performance both in yourself and others, and figure out which creates the biggest impact over the shortest amount of time.
-When we think about our impact we need to think shrewdly about where we spend our time to generate that impact.
+You can start this by listing all the things you use, all the tools, techniques and processes that drive performance both in yourself and others, and figure out which creates the biggest impact over the shortest amount of time.
+When we think about our impact, we need to think shrewdly about how we spend our time to generate that impact.

 Tough love is all about inspiration, engagement, potential, management, stimulation, and effective use, which are all key parts of resilience as well as difference.
 Difference stimulates conflict and professional disagreements where you can discuss things without becoming ‘personal’.
 From that passionate engagement comes innovation and agility.
 All too often we sit down in groups discussing things that reinforce the status quo, rather than allowing us to be different and ‘grow’.
 There is too much emphasis on ‘same-ness’, where we don’t like to disagree because we want a harmonious (engaged) workforce (the avoidance of ‘hurt feelings’) We need to recognise that difference creates a harmonious workforce through the recognition of each others differences.
-Clearly there are ground rules for disagreements, as we do not want them to turn into personal conflict so this needs to be managed.
+Clearly there are ground rules for disagreements, we don’t want them to turn into personal conflict so some management may be needed.